-- The Commission shall regularly monitor the functioning of the European Union Single Window Environment for Customs. - 2.
+- 1. The Commission shall regularly monitor the functioning of the European Union Single Window Environment for Customs, taking also into account information relevant for the monitoring purposes provided by the Member States on their national single window environments on customs. - 2.
 The Commission shall regularly evaluate the performance of EU CSW-CERTEX. - 3.
 By 31 December 2027 and every three years thereafter, the Commission shall submit to the European Parliament and to the Council a report on the implementation of this Regulation.
 The report shall also include information on the monitoring and evaluation carried out in accordance with paragraphs 1 and 2, respectively. - 4.
 The Member States shall, upon request from the Commission, provide information on the implementation of this Regulation that is necessary for the report referred to in paragraph 3.